keesiemeijer/github-pages-code-reference/README.md

 git clone https://github.com/keesiemeijer/github-pages-code-reference.git
 ```

 Log in at [wp-reference.test/wp-admin](http://wp-reference.test/wp-admin) with user `admin` and password `password`.
 Go to Plugins and de-activate the `WP Parser` plugin and activate the `WP Parser Json` plugin.
-Go to Appearance -> Themes and activate the `wporg-developer Child Theme`.
+Go to Appearance -> Themes and activate the `wporg-developer-child` theme.

 Open the package.json file in the `github-pages-code-reference` directory and change these values for your code reference.